lukeapie/creating-change/pages/issue.md

 Depending on your interpretation, the individuals in these scenarios may or may not meet the definition of being food insecure.

-In Pennsylvania, to be eligible for Supplemental Nutrition Assistance Program (SNAP) benefits as a single person with no depedents, you must "...have a current bank balance (savings and checking combined) under $2,001..." according to [benefits.gov](https://www.benefits.gov/benefit/1169).
+In Pennsylvania, to be eligible for Supplemental Nutrition Assistance Program (SNAP) benefits as a single person with no depedents, you must be both a resident and "...have a current bank balance (savings and checking combined) under $2,001..." according to [benefits.gov](https://www.benefits.gov/benefit/1169).

 The reality of a stagnant limit for many households is that benefits are not sufficiently allocated; individuals in a variety of circumstances, like some of those above, can teeter on the edge of qualification, and not recieive benefits they might realistically need.
 Conversely, other individuals who meet these requirements might not need this government-provided benefit in which they qualify.